GoogleCloudPlatform/datashare-toolkit/api/README.md

 The `--min-instances 1` option prevents timing conflicts between the Istio and Knative Serving sidecars, when scaling up from zero pods.

-4. Check the status of the deployment
+5. Check the status of the deployment
 You will see status of *Running* for the DS API pod

-    kubectl get gw,deploy,po,svc -n datashare-apis
+    kubectl get gw,deploy,po,svc -n ${NAMESPACE}

 You can also run the `glcoud run services describe` command to see the status: